chengdongqiang/caudotools/README.md

-## **Caudotools: identification of tailed phage Caudoviricetes viruses contigs from error-prone Nanopore long reads**
+## **Caudotools: Identification of Tailed Phage Caudoviricetes virus Contigs from Error-Prone Nanopore Long Reads**

 ### **Introduction**
 Tailed bacteriophages, also known as phages, are viruses that share a common ancestry and classified into the class Caudoviricetes.
 Long-read sequencing technology is greatly accelerating phage discoveries.
 The error-prone long reads often result in a high rate of open reading frame shifts, causing virtual protein translation failures.
 Previous phage identification software, which relies on protein Hidden Markov Model searches, will lose its effectiveness.
-To overcome this limitation, we present Caudotools which included two commands: caudocog and caudoscan.
+To overcome this limitation, we introduce Caudotools, consisting of two commands: caudocog and caudoscan.

-Caudocog has been developed based on OrthoFinder and other software to create a comprehensive database of nucleotide sequences for core Caudoviricetes orthologous groups.
-The resulting output, Caudoviricetes_aa2nt.fas can serve as the search database for caudoscan.
+Caudocog is developed based on OrthoFinder and other softwares, creating a comprehensive nucleotide sequence database for core Caudoviricetes orthologous groups.
+The resulting output, Caudoviricetes_aa2nt.fas, serves as the search database for caudoscan.

-Caudoscan has been developed to identify phage contigs through nucleotide homologous searches and calculation of a window-based score following the Wilson score interval method.
-Caudoscan score of 0.3 served as a judgement threshold.
-If a contig had a caudoscan score greater than 0.3, it was categorized as a phage contig.
+Caudoscan is designed to identify phage contigs through nucleotide homologous searches and calculation of a window-based score following the Wilson score interval method.
+A caudoscan score of 0.3 serves as a judgement threshold.
+Contigs with a caudoscan score greater than 0.3are categorized as phage contigs.
 Simulations using error-prone long reads of 40 kb and 20 kb showed that the F1 score for caudoscan reached 0.95 and 0.90, respectively.

 ### **Caudocog Prerequisites**
 The following software must be installed and added to the system’s PATH: prodigal, mash, orthofinder, hmmer, muscle, blastp (with the nr database available) and parallel.